zemin-xu/MarkerBasedAugmentedWebcam/ReadMe.md

 ## FAST
 It is several times faster than other existing corner detectors.
 But it is not robust to high levels of noise.
 It is dependent on a threshold.
+The **detectAndCompute** is not implemented for this feature detector.

+## BRIEF
+BRIEF is only a feature descriptor, not a detector.
+SIFT uses 128-dim vector for descriptors.
+SURF also takes minimum of 256 bytes (for 64-dim).
+These floating-point data can be converted as binary string and match features using Hamming distance(faster).

+## ORB Oriented FAST and Rotated BRIEF
+ORB is basically a fusion of FAST keypoint detector and BRIEF descriptor with many modifications to enhance the performance, with rotation invariant.
+The paper says ORB is much faster than SURF and SIFT and ORB descriptor works better than SURF.
+It has a number of optional parameters.
+Most useful ones are nFeatures which denotes maximum number of features to be retained (by default 500), scoreType which denotes whether Harris score or FAST score to rank the features (by default, Harris score) etc. Another parameter, WTA_K decides number of points that produce each element of the oriented BRIEF descriptor.
+By default it is two, ie selects two points at a time.
+In that case, for matching, NORM_HAMMING distance is used.
+If WTA_K is 3 or 4, which takes 3 or 4 points to produce BRIEF descriptor, then matching distance is defined by NORM_HAMMING2.
 # references
 opencv Feature Detection and Description https://docs.opencv.org/3.4/db/d27/tutorial_py_table_of_contents_feature2d.html